gammons/grantammons.me/source/articles/2015-12-21-the-simplest-thing.html.markdown

 ---
-title: The simplest thing you can do to not violate the first principle of Agile
+title: The first principle of agile - it's a big one!
 date: 2015-12-21 19:23 UTC
-tags: software, process
+tags:
+  - software
+  - processes
 cover: agile.png
 page: blog
 ---